What are three non-deadly options for addressing passive resistance?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The correct choice highlights compliance techniques, control techniques, and come-along techniques as non-deadly options for addressing passive resistance.
-These methods are designed to gain compliance from an individual who is not actively resisting with aggression but is refusing to cooperate.
+The selection of compliance techniques, control techniques, and come-along techniques as non-deadly options for addressing passive resistance is appropriate because these methods are specifically designed to gain cooperation without causing harm.

 Subscribe